czechmate777/assignment2/drunkbot/README.md

    * Time Expected: 30 min
    * Time Actual: 1 hour (needed to work out Eclipse kinks)
 * Create base dictionary of fixed input and answer pairs

+* All team members were involved in the testing and expansion of the functional bot

 Gantt Chart
 -----------